 - Degeneration of the connective tissue so that skin is less able to bind in water and loses firmness.

-Biological skin ageing should not be confused with premature skin ageing which is caused by external factors and can be influenced.
+Biological skin ageing should not be confused with premature skin ageing which is caused by external factors such as the sun and can be influenced.

 A predisposition to skin conditions such as Atopic Dermatitis, Psoriasis and Ichthyosis is also decided by genetics.
 For example, those born with a genetic Filaggrin (a protein found in skin) deficiency have skin with a weaker barrier function and are prone to sensitive skin and Atopic Dermatitis.
 With such a predisposition, skin can be triggered more easily by stress and exacerbated by external influences.
 Therefore it’s important to have a proper skin care routine in place.
 Read more in dry skin and Atopic Dermatitis.